 Las Positas College is one of two colleges in the Chabot-Las Positas Community College District (CLPCCD).
 When LPC relies on or collaborates with other institutions or other sources for library and other learning support services for its instructional programs, it documents the existence of such agreements and indicates that the resources and services are adequate for the College's intended purposes and that they are easily accessible and utilized.
 LPC takes responsibility for and assures the security, maintenance, and reliability of services provided either directly or through contractual arrangement and regularly evaluates these services to ensure their effectiveness.
 The LPC library's main software, an integrated library system (ILS) is hosted by a library vendor, Ex Libris.
 The participation agreement was approved by the Board of Trustees on March 16, 2021.
-The agreement with Ex Libris and the District.
+The agreement is between the Community College League of California who entered into an agreement with Ex Libris and the District.
 The board agenda item 5.4 on page 24 shows the signed agreement (II.B.4-1).
 Additionally, LPC maintains membership in a state consortium for resource purchasing through the Community College League of California (II.B.4-2).